knowledgetechnologyuhh/grid-3d/README.md

 ```

 ### ...Want some more?
-Here is another dataset for grounding relative directions in 3D with abstract objects:
+Here is another VQA dataset for grounding relative directions in 3D with abstract objects:

 ---
 # Knowing Earlier what Right Means to You: A Comprehensive VQA Dataset for Grounding Relative Directions via Multi-Task Learning